nrfconnect/sdk-nrf/samples/nrf9160/http_update/full_modem_update/README.rst

 After programming the sample to the development kit, test it by performing the following steps:

 1. Start the application and wait for a prompt for pressing a button.
 #.
-Press the button to start the update procedure.
+Press the button or type "download" in the terminal emulator to start the update procedure.
 #.
 Once the download is completed, the modem update procedure will begin automatically.
 #.
-Reset the development kit.
+Reset the development kit by pressing the **Reset** button or typing "reset" in the terminal emulator.
 #.
 Observe that the LED pattern has changed.

 Dependencies